10 Reasons Why No One Cares About Your Website or Blog

 7. You think your site will get discovered overnight

 It’s kind of like a beautiful, young actor/actress moving to LA or NY hoping to strike it big overnight.
 In a town full of other gorgeous, young actors.
-Your content is so rich, helpful and fantastic, your images perfection, that no one could possibly ignore you.
+Your content is so rich, helpful and fantastic, your images laid out to perfection, that no one could possibly ignore you.

 Now once in a blue moon it does happen.
 More than often, not.